mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst

   ``true``.

 When validating URI options, the driver MUST first do the SRV and TXT lookup and then perform the validation.
-For drivers that do SRV lookup asynchrounously this may result in a ``MongoClient`` being instantiated but erroring later during operation execution.
+For drivers that do SRV lookup asynchronously this may result in a ``MongoClient`` being instantiated but erroring later during operation execution.